Orroroo, South Australia: History

 Prior to European settlement, Orroroo was the home of the Ngadjuri Aboriginal people whose domain was the area to the east of the Flinders Rangers.
-The name Orroroo was thought to be an form of onomatopoeia in imitation of wind blowing through acacia trees.
+The name Orroroo was thought to be a form of onomatopoeia in imitation of wind blowing through acacia trees.
 According to J. Gray, it actually meant 'early start', referring to the fact that the Ngadjuri, who usually camped at Pekina Creek, would move to camp at the Orroroo river the night before hunting for kangaroos, which would come up to the river at that point and thus allow them to make an early start at dawn for the hunt.
 Aboriginal origins, but the true meaning of the word is uncertain.
 The name was first used by an early pioneer who conducted a nearby coaching house which served travellers on the Burra-Blinman track.

 In 1844, the first Europeans to settle, John and James Chambers, took up the Pekina Run which covered 320 square miles.
 They did not receive any rain during the 17 months that they lived there.
 As a result of this drought, they sold the Pekina Run for £30.